 Keep reading to see some great examples of tortoiseshell hair.

 Miranda Kerr's signature look is tortoiseshell coloring with soft, elegant waves worn over one shoulder.
 To get a similar style at home Hill says, “Choose two of the L’Oréal Paris highlighting kits, and very subtly layer highlights with different applicators so the outcome is natural-looking.”
 The L'Oreal Paris Colorista Bleach Ombré Kit ($10) is a great option.

 Tortoiseshell looks amazing on a head full of curls, as evident by the caramel highlights mixed with deep brunette shown here.
-"This is a great goal for brunettes who want to go lighter as the tones can be adjusted warm or cool depending on the skin tone and desired end result," says Papanikolas.
+"This is a great goal for brunettes who want to go lighter, as the tones can be adjusted warm or cool depending on the skin tone and desired result," Papanikolas says.

 While most tortoiseshell hairstyles focus on brunette and blonde tones, this reddish highlighted bob is giving us major fall vibes.
-"If you want more spice in your warmth, use the Biolage Clove Brown ($24) with equal parts of the Ginger Copper" suggests Brook.
-"Love how syrupy this looks in the hair!"
+"If you want more spice in your warmth, use the Biolage Clove Brown ($24) with equal parts of the Ginger Copper," Brook suggests.
+"I love how syrupy this looks in the hair!"